Hold Me in Your Arms (The Trews song)

-"Hold Me in Your Arms" is a song by Canadian rock band The Trews.
-It was the first single released from their third full-length studio album, No Time For Later.
+"Hold Me in Your Arms" is a song by Canadian rock band the Trews.
+It was the first single released from their third full-length studio album, No Time for Later.
 It premiered at the 2007 Grey Cup pre-game show and was immediately released on iTunes.

-It spent 17 weeks on Muchmusic's Countdown, peaking at number 1 on April 3, 2008.

 It won the "Best Hard Rock" song category at the 8th Annual Independent Music Awards.

+Music video

+The song's music video spent 17 weeks on MuchMusic Countdown, peaking at number 1 on April 3, 2008.

+Commercial performance

+"Hold Me in Your Arms" was the eleventh-most played rock song in Canada in 2008.
 The song was certified Gold in Digital Downloads in Canada in April 2010.

+In popular culture

+The song appeared on the soundtrack of NHL 2K11 for the Wii, with a snippet of the song also appearing in the game's intro movie, which shows the logos of the then-30 teams in the National Hockey League, before fading to a sleek background full of blues and the image of Vancouver Canucks centre Ryan Kesler that also appears on the game's cover.